rbdannenberg/vc/README.md

-         d - delete the file (after confirm) p - pass (do not add to repo, do nothing with file) ? or h - print this help and prompt again vc push local
+         d - delete the file (after confirm) p - pass (do not add to repo, do nothing with file) ? or h - print this help and prompt again 1,2,3,... - add nth folder of this path to ignore list;
+             if prompt is xyz/tmp/foo.test, '2' will add /xyz/tmp/
+             to .gitignore.
+vc push local
     Just like "vc push" except this checks in (git commit) to local repo only.